Brendan Randall

 Research

-My fascination since I was an undergraduate has revolved around the mysteries and gaps that remain regarding the role of biodiversity and the environment in shaping species interaction dynamics.
-My dissertation work at UMD with Karin Burghardt aims to understand whether biodiversity, environmental factors, or their interactions shape microbe-plant-insect dynamics.
+My fascination centers on the mysteries that remain regarding the role of biodiversity and the environment in shaping species interaction dynamics.
+My dissertation work at UMD with Dr. Karin Burghardt aims to determine whether symbiont diversity or drought is the more important driver of tripartite interactions.

 The key aims of my dissertation are to understand: